 Outside, mostly.

-Smoking is generally not allowed in the usual places, namely schools, workplaces, airports, museums, hospitals, shopping malls, stores, inside public buildings, theatres, cinemas, petrol stations, etc., with some rare exceptions (like dedicated smoking rooms in an office complex).
+Smoking is generally not allowed in the conventional places, namely schools, offices, airports, museums, hospitals, shopping malls, stores, fitness centres, theatres, cinemas, petrol stations, etc., with some rare exceptions (like dedicated smoking rooms in a workplace).

 What about public transport?